 Number of Years of Service Portion of Entitled Benefit

 5 50%

 6 60

 7 70

 8 80

 9 90

 10 or more 100

-This benefit is payable at the earlier of (a) the date that the deceased participant would have attained age 60 or (b) the date the deceased participant would have completed 20 years of service.
-In lieu of the above, for all participants, an annuity of 60% of salary is payable to the surviving spouse and 10% is payable to a minor child if death is service connected; the maximum for spouse and children is 75% and the maximum for children if no spouse is 60%.
-The minimum spouse benefit is \$320 per month.
+have attained age 60 or (b) years of service.
+In lieu of t is payable to the surviving service connected; the maximum service connected; the date the deceased the above, for all part spouse and 10% is pa imum for spouse and the that the deceased participant would participant would have completed 20 icipants, an annuity of 60% of salary tyable to a minor child if death is children is 75% and the maximum for use benefit is \$320 per month.

-Back-DROP: An employee with 33 years of service or who is at least age 63 with 23 years of service may elect up to a 36-month Back-DROP.
+An employee with 33 years of service or who is at least age 63 with 23 years of service may elect up to a 36-month Back-DROP.
 The employee's monthly benefit will be calculated using service and final average salary as of the Back-DROP date and the employee will receive a lump sum equal to the number of months dropped back times the retirement benefit, accumulated with interest.

-Participation: All qualified employees of the Retirement and Relief System are required to participate.
-Contributions: The City and the City employees each contribute 6.50% of compensation for the year
+All qualified employees of participate. the Retirement and R Relief System are required to

+The City and the City empl oyees each contribute e 6.50% of compensation for the year.